-On its official website, Apple explains the reason for presenting the award — Little Star is "a great example of the results students can produce on iOS" (Apple's mobile operating system that powers iPhones and iPads).
+On its official website, Apple explains the reason for presenting the award - Little Star is "a great example of the results students can produce on iOS" (Apple's mobile operating system, which powers iPhones and iPads).

 Apple gave out 12 awards this year at the WWDC.

-Winners, such as Bibobox, are given an inscribed cube made from the same material as an Apple MacBook with an Apple logo that lights up on touch.
-Liu says that Bibobox also received a prize package of a new MacBook Air, an iPhone, and an iPad.
+Winners, such as Bibobox, are given an inscribed cube made from the same material as an Apple MacBook with an Apple logo that lights up when touched.
+Liu says that Bibobox also received a prize package of a new MacBook Air, an iPhone and an iPad.

 "Our design philosophy is very simple.
 We want children to think outside the box to reach an answer," Liu says.
 "The point of our book is to provide children with methods and ideas for them to think creatively by themselves."

-Unlike the famous story of Rovio who created their world famous Angry Birds app from the characters first, Liu says that the first direction Bibobox took with their project was to see what good they could do for children.
+Unlike the famous story of Rovio, who created its world-famous Angry Birds app from the characters first, Liu says the first direction Bibobox took with its project was to see what good they could do for children.

-Liu says Bibobox chose to use the iPad and iOS to develop their app because the research they conducted showed that iOS was a safer environment for children.
-On top of that, their research also discovered interesting nuggets about children’s health.
+Liu says Bibobox chose to use the iPad and iOS to develop their app because their research showed iOS was a safer environment for children.
+Their research also discovered interesting nuggets about children's health.

-According to Liu, winning the Apple's award motivates him and Bibobox to work harder on creating top of the line apps for children.
+According to Liu, winning the award motivates him and Bibobox to work harder on creating top-of-the-line apps for children.

-Currently, the studio is working on a spiritual sequel to Little Starthat will be released in July and a series of language training apps to teach word etymology.
+Currently, the studio is working on a spiritual successor to Little Star called Magic Seeds that will be released in July, and a series of language-training apps to teach word etymology.

-Ultimately, Liu says, Bibobox works hard as they are investing on something for the next generation.
+Ultimately, Liu says, Bibobox is working hard as they investigate how to create something for the next generation. "